 Throughout my years teaching, I experimented with what seemed like thousands of different bathroom procedure ideas.
 Some years, my classes would need minimal guidance - all I needed to do was show them where to wait their turn.

 Other years, my students needed EXTREMELY specific procedures in place in order to be successful.
-It always worked best for me to start the year with very specific, well thought-out procedures and become more lenient as my students proved themselves.
+It always worked best when I provided very specific, well thought-out procedures on the first day of school and became more lenient as my students proved themselves.

-Below, find tips to consider as you think about bathroom breaks - one of the more important procedures to figure out on this classroom procedures checklist.
+Below, find tips to consider regarding bathroom breaks - one of the more important procedures to figure out on this classroom procedures checklist.

 Things to Consider Before Planning Your Bathroom Procedures